Statement of Policy

 Compliance with applicable laws

 All national laws, regulations and guidelines relating to bribery, corruption, confidentiality, data security, employee practices etc. are of importance to the Company.
-The Partner shall ensure that their employees, sub-contractors and agents will comply with the terms of this Policy and with all applicable laws including anti-bribery, money laundering etc and all applicable laws of the land in conducting its business.
+The Partner shall ensure that their employees, sub-contractors and agents will comply with the terms of this Policy and with all applicable laws including anti-bribery, money laundering, data security, etc. and all applicable laws of the land in conducting its business.

 In setting out the principles included in this Policy particular attention has been paid to the requirements including but not limited to: